 The Scholarship for Academic Service recipients are required to work approximately 150 hours per academic year.
 An effort is made to give recipients work assignments related to their academic interests.
-Residents of the State of Tennessee who believe they are qualified should submit the Roane State Financial Aid application after the first semester of their senior year in high school and before the following May 1.
+Residents of the State of Tennessee who believe they are qualified should submit the application for scholarship after the first semester of their senior year in high school and before the following May 1.